 Should I give up red meat?

-Red meat is a good source of protein, iron and other micronutrients.
-For those who consume it, lean rather than fatty cuts are preferred.
+Red meat is a good source of protein, iron, and other micronutrients.
+But, eat lean meat, not fatty cuts.
 Poultry and fish are valuable substitutes for red meat.
 Eggs and dairy are also valuable sources of protein and micronutrients.

 This Recommendation is not to completely avoid eating meat.
 Meat can be a valuable source of nutrients, in particular protein, iron, zinc and vitamin B12.
 However, eating meat is not an essential part of a healthy diet.
 People who choose to eat meat-free diets can obtain adequate amounts of these nutrients through careful food selection.